mevwin/Quake-2-Speed-Mod/README.md

 enemy behavior/stats.

 Installation:
-Download q2modfolder.zip from Releases, extract it, and move the folder (Q2_Speed) to your base folder for Quake 2.
+1) Download Q2_Speed.zip from Releases, extract it, and move the folder (Q2_Speed) to your base folder for Quake 2.
+2) Move highscores.txt from Q2_Speed to the base folder for Quake 2.

 Objective:
 Survive for as long as you can.
 Surviving for 10 seconds counts as one full